isabella232/primetime.en/help/digital-rights-management/RBOP/introduction/output-protection-faq.md

 * **Q.** *Are RBOP pixel constraints discrete or range based?* **A.** RBOP pixel constraints are ranged based.
 Each pixel count defines the requirements for all pixel counts less than or equal to the given count or up to the largest count smaller than that value if more than one pixel constraint exists.
 Simply put, the values apply as maximum thresholds for each vertical pixel count.

-  Let’s suppose an MBR stream with vertical resolutions of 240, 480, 600, 720, and 1080 is passed to your player with the following RBOP settings.
+  Let's suppose an MBR stream with vertical resolutions of 240, 480, 600, 720, and 1080 is passed to your player with the following RBOP settings.

   **RBOP Policy settings:**